MappedIn/ios/readme.md

 ## Mappedin iOS SDK v2 Examples

-Version 2 is a completely new SDK built from the ground up to enable us to take indoor mapping experiences further than ever before.
-The SDK supports much of the sample functionality as version 1 and more, but in version 2, rendering is powered by the [Mapbox Maps SDK](https://docs.mapbox.com/ios/maps/examples/).
+Version 2 of the iOS SDK is now deprecated.
+It supports much of the sample functionality as version 1 and more, but in version 2, rendering is powered by the [Mapbox Maps SDK](https://docs.mapbox.com/ios/maps/examples/).
 This means that you'll be able to use some features of the Mapbox Maps SDK as well as Mappedin features.

 You can view all the [documentation](https://developer.mappedin.com/docs/ios/) for the SDK along with informative [guides](https://developer.mappedin.com/guides/ios/) at [developer.mappedin.com](https://developer.mappedin.com/).